 Using a sacrificial piece of wood

 What many people do to prevent producing sniped edges on their project pieces is by attaching a piece of scrap wood several inches long to both ends of the board.
 You can use screws (BE CAREFUL!
 Make sure that the screws are deeper in the wood than the thickness planer’s cutting depth) or glue to attach the sacrificial board.
 As the board enters the thickness planer, all the snipe will be on the scrap wood and not on your precious board.
-It’s an extra step in the furniture-building process, but it’s necessary in order to guarantee snipe-free results.
+It’s an extra step in the furniture-building process, but it’s necessary to guarantee snipe-free results.

 Fighting leverage with leverage